 2-Year Statute of Limitations for Wrongful Death

-Washington DC Follows Contributory Negligence Rule
+Washington DC Follows the Contributory Negligence Rule

 DC Dog Bite Cases